Windows 10: A guide to the updates

 This is a security update that also includes minor bug fixes, but no new features.
 The security updates are for Microsoft Edge, Internet Explorer, Microsoft Graphics Component, Windows SMB Server, Windows COM, Microsoft Scripting Engine, the Windows kernel, Windows Server, and the .NET Framework.
 Among the bugs fixed are one in which autochk.exe can randomly skip drive checks and not fix data corruptions, which could lead to data loss.

-What IT needs to know: Because this is a security update, it should be applied immediately.
+What IT needs to know: Because this is a security update, it should be applied soon.
+Over the next few days, check for reports about problematic issues, and if all seems well, apply the update.
 (Get more info about KB4016871.)

 KB4016240 (OS Build 15063.250)